Isolation and loneliness

 If your friends are feeling lonely it can be really frustrating.
 The NHS have information and great video on how to support friends who are feeling lonely.

-If loneliness and isolation are making you stressed, help is available 24/7.
+If loneliness and stress are getting you down, help is available 24/7.
 Visit Childline, Young Minds or The Mix for support 24/7 or use the links below to access support.

 Coping with loneliness